Anyone up for teaching English conversation to elementary school kids from very low income families?

 Lately though, there have been quite a few members enquiring with me whether they could provide free English lessons to underprivileged people, so let's see how this goes.

 - Meeting point: Inside of Exit 2, Junggok Subway Station on Line 7, at 1000AM

 - Other inquiries: James Kim, Organizer of Korea International Volunteers, at[masked]

 Thank you always!

-REMINDER: I'll make my best effort to maintain a good ratio between native speakers and bilingual Korean volunteers.
+REMINDER: We make best efforts to maintain a good ratio between native speakers and bilingual Korean volunteers.
 Once you signed up, please COMMIT yourself on the date you signed up for.
-You don't have to commit yourself for every weekly session but it may be nice if you can go back to them frequently and become a good teacher as well as their good friend!
+You don't have to commit yourself for every weekly session but it may be nice if you can go back to them frequently and become a good teacher as well as their good friend.